Zhang Zongchang: Rise to prominence and rule of Shandong

 In 1924, he took part in the Second Zhili–Fengtian War, capturing the crucial Lengkouguan Pass after the Zhili clique's defenses were thrown into chaos due to Feng Yuxiang's betrayal.
 This boosted Zhang's reputation within the Fengtian clique.
 He later helped partition Shanghai between the opposing forces.
 In April 1925 he conquered Shanghai proper and then seized Nanjing, both for the glory of Zhang Zuolin's Fengtian clique.
 From then on, Zhang was very active in Shanghai for both work and pleasure.
 He often caroused in the city with Zhang Zuolin's son, Gen. Zhang Xueliang.
-Both men enjoyed opium, for which Shanghai was a key site in the smuggling trade, and the Fengtian economy became increasingly reliant on the drug.
-Zhang became closely connected to Shanghai's criminal gangs and the drug trade.
+Shanghai was a key site in the smuggling of opium and the Fengtian economy found itself increasingly reliant on the drug trade, with which Zhang became closely connected.
 Later in 1925, Zhang and his forces were ousted from Shanghai.
 He was subsequently appointed military governor of Shandong, which he ruled as warlord until May 1928.

 Zhang's rule of Shandong was notoriously poor, dominated by graft and mismanagement.
 He implemented excessive taxes, printed so much provincial currency that it became worthless, and starved public institutions of funds.
 By 1927, the provincial educational system had collapsed and the local economy was in tatters.
 Any opposition was brutally suppressed; when a newspaper criticized his regime, Zhang promptly ordered its editor shot.
 Peasants banded together as part of the Red Spear Society, revolting against Zhang's reign in the countryside.
 Although poorly armed, these insurgents proved to be a major threat to smaller units belonging to Zhang's army.
 At the same time, Zhang set up his headquarters in Jinan like a "medieval court" with lavish entertainment and grand feasts.
 He also acted as benefactor for artists, writers, entertainers, arms dealers, drug kingpins, diplomats, and Western journalists.